jacksund/simmate/docs/getting_started/analyze_and_modify_structures/the_structure_class.md

 PeriodicSite: Cl (2.3236, 1.6431, 4.0246) [0.5000, 0.5000, 0.5000]
 ```

 This is the same information from our POSCAR!

+## Manually create a structure in python

 Alternatively, we could have created this structure manually:

 ```python
 # note we can name the object whatever we want.
 We use 's' here.